Dominik Hašek: Early life

 Hašek was born Dominik Kaštánek to Alois and Marie.
 When he was two his parents divorced, and Marie later married Jan Hašek, who adopted Hašek.
 Hašek started playing hockey at the age of six in his native Czechoslovakia.
 As he explains:

 They held a tryout for 5-year-old boys and my father took me there.
 I didn't even have real skates.
 I had those blades that you screwed onto the soles of your shoes, but I was tall, and the 9-year-olds didn't have a goalie, so they put me in with them and that's where I fell in love with the game of hockey.

 In 1980, Hašek joined the top hockey league in the country, the Czechoslovak Extraliga, with his hometown team, HC Pardubice.
 He became the youngest hockey player in history to play at the professional level at age 16.
 He helped to win two league titles in 1987 and 1989.
 The next year, he was conscripted in the Czechoslovak Army and played for an army team Dukla Jihlava.
 After making his mark and eventually playing for the Czechoslovak national team, Hašek entered the NHL draft and was drafted by the Chicago Blackhawks in 1983.
 At the time, NHL teams were wary of drafting players from behind the Iron Curtain who were often barred from playing in NHL by their countries.
 Consequently, Hašek was picked in the 10th round (199th overall) and was the 17th goaltender selected.
 Hašek did not even know he had been drafted until several months later.

 Hašek played on the Czechoslovakia team in the 1988 Winter Olympics, featuring in games against Finland and Canada as the team finished sixth overall.

 Until 1990, Hašek played in his native Czechoslovakia for HC Pardubice and Dukla Jihlava.
 He won the Golden Hockey Stick, given to the most valuable player in the Extraliga, in 1987, 1989 and 1990.
-He was named the Extraliga's Goaltender of the Year for four consecutive years from 1986 through 1990.
+He was named the Extraliga's Goaltender of the Year for five consecutive years from 1986 through 1990.
 His American career began with the Indianapolis Ice of the International Hockey League (IHL), where he played parts of two seasons.
 His NHL debut with the Blackhawks finally came in the 1990–91 season, seven years after the 1983 NHL Entry Draft.